mekb-turtle/pokeget/USAGE.md

 ### update

 Automatically runs the update script to update pokeget.
+Use sudo if you did a system wide install.

+### uninstall

+This will run the uninstall script to remove pokeget.
+Use sudo if you did a system wide install.

 ### random